2021 Texas Tech Red Raiders football team

 The 2021 Texas Tech Red Raiders football team represented Texas Tech University during the 2021 NCAA Division I FBS football season.
 The Red Raiders play their home games at the Jones AT&T Stadium in Lubbock, Texas, and compete in the Big 12 Conference.
 With a 41–38 win over Iowa State on November 13, Texas Tech became bowl eligible for the first time since the 2017 season.
 The team finished the season with an overall record of 7–6 for the Red Raiders' first winning season since 2015.

 The team was led by third-year head coach Matt Wells for the first eight games.
 Wells was fired on October 25, with offensive coordinator Sonny Cumbie being named interim head coach.
 Baylor associate head coach/outside linebackers coach Joey McGuire was named as Texas Tech's 17th head coach on November 8; Cumbie continued to serve as interim head coach for the remainder of the season.
 On November 24, McGuire announced that he would be retaining Cumbie as offensive coordinator and quarterbacks coach.
 However, on November 30, it was announced that Cumbie would become the head coach at Louisiana Tech; Cumbie would coach Texas Tech for its bowl game.

 Following the regular season, kicker Jonathan Garibay was elected to the All-Big 12 Football First Team, while wide receiver Erik Ezukanma, offensive lineman Dawson Deaton, linebacker Colin Schooler, defensive back DaMarcus Fields, and punter Austin McNamara were selected to the second team.

-Previous season

-The Red Raiders finished the 2020 regular season 4–6 and 3–6 in Big 12 play to finish eighth in the conference.
-They were not eligible to play in post season play.
-Offensive coordinator David Yost was fired after the season and replaced by Sonny Cumbie.